rumashie/rumashie/README.md

 ## Hello 👋😌
-Recent CS grad from NYC. <br>
+Recent CS grad from NYC.
 Most repos here are from my college coursework, with some personal projects sprinkled in.

 **Programming Languages** : Python, HTML/CSS, JavaScript, C++